The Multi-Age Montessori Classroom

 Our program combines Montessori principles with a standards-based approach to teaching.
 For ELA and math, each of the works on the shelves connects to a teaching unit and set of standards.
 Some works stay on the shelves all year, but depending on the unit being taught, the works change periodically to build on the direct teaching.
 In addition, our science and social studies works rotate between classrooms to expose all students to geography, the scientific method, observation skills, and the seasons and weather.

-Unlike a traditional Montessori setting, we use a structured curriculum in math (Engage NY) and ELA (Core Knowledge) to ensure our students are exposed to grade-level standards and challenging, Common Core aligned materials.
+Unlike a traditional Montessori setting, we use a structured curriculum in math (Eureka Math), ELA (Wit and Wisdom), and Phonics (CKLA) to ensure our students are exposed to grade-level standards and challenging, Common Core-aligned materials.

 In the first years of our program, we have noticed students have more attention for tasks, can stay with problems longer, and have a profound sense of ownership over their work.
 This has directly impacted their academic progress as measure by MAP.
 This year’s 2nd graders (who have been in the program 2 years) are projected to perform at 73% Basic+ and 49% Mastery+ on state tests next year.
 This represents a 20-point performance growth from years past.